The Best Things to do in Kermanshah, Iran

 This post is about the best things to do in Kermanshah.
 One of the oldest cities in Iran at the foot of the Zagros mountains.
-With its location close to Iranian Kurdistan the city is nowadays also one of the largest kurdish speaking cities in Iran.
+With its location close to Iranian Kurdistan the city is nowadays one of the largest Kurdish speaking cities in Iran.

 Kermanshah is all about history.
-Unfortunately earthquakes, invaders and the war with irak caused a lot of damage.
-There are not a lot of things to do in Kermanshah itself, but you don’t need to venture far from the city to see ancient rock reliefs and zoroastrian temples.
+Unfortunately earthquakes, invaders and the war with Iraq caused a lot of damage.
+There are not a lot of things to do in Kermanshah itself, but you don’t need to venture far from the city to see ancient rock reliefs and Zoroastrian temples.

 A history of Kermanshah